wasmerio/old-docs.wasmer.io/docs/wasmer-js/reference-api/wasmfs.md

 [memfs](https://github.com/streamich/memfs)' [node fs](https://nodejs.org/api/fs.html) implementation object.
 See the [node fs documentation](https://nodejs.org/api/fs.html) for API usage.

-**NOTE:** The functions on this `fs` implementation can easily be overriden to provide custom functionality when your wasm module (running with `[@wasmer/wasi](https://github.com/wasmerio/wasmer-js/tree/master/packages/wasi)`) tries to do file system operations.
+**NOTE:** The functions on this `fs` implementation can easily be overriden to provide custom functionality when your WASM module (running with `[@wasmer/wasi](https://github.com/wasmerio/wasmer-js/tree/master/packages/wasi)`) tries to do file system operations.
 For example:

 ```javascript
 const wasmFs = new WasmFs();